SAP/abap-cleaner/docs/main-window.md

 Deactivation of rules in specific code places will be lost when the code is processed again (e.g. with a different profile or by opening ABAP cleaner again).

+You can use _Ctrl_ + click on one of the rules in the list to directly open its configuration in the current profile.

 ### No pragmas or pseudo-comments for ABAP cleaner

 ABAP cleaner strives to automatically determine where cleanup is possible and beneficial with the various cleanup rules.